Welcome to the ApCoCoA Website

 What is CoCoA?

-Although CoCoA-4 can still be downloaded, it is no longer developed since CoCoA-5 was released in June 2011 with a new syntax and a techically advanced implementation in C++.
+Although CoCoA-4 can still be downloaded, it is no longer developed since CoCoA-5 was released in June 2011 with a new syntax and a technically advanced implementation in C++.

 What is ApCoCoA-2?

-For a list and documentation of already available packages, see the package list containing all ApCoCoA-2 packages, which are already documented in this Wiki.
+A list and documentations of available packages, see the package list containing all ApCoCoA-2 packages, which are documented in this Wiki.
+Informations about the CoCoA syntax can be looked up in the official CoCoA Manual.

 What is CoCoALib?

 CoCoALib is a C++ library for doing computations in Commutative Algebra.
-It is the kernel of CoCoA-5 and strictly spoken still under developement, but can already be downloaded from the official CoCoA website.
+It is the kernel of CoCoA-5 and can be downloaded from the official CoCoA website.

 What is ApCoCoALib?

 ApCoCoALib is a C++ library extending CoCoALib.
-It is included in ApCoCoA-1 and can be accessed through the ApCoCoA Server.
+It is included in ApCoCoA and can be accessed through the ApCoCoA Server.

 ApCoCoA is developed by the ApCoCoA Team, which is lead by Martin Kreuzer.
 Since we are a small team and there is much to do, new contributors are always welcome.
 If you want to help with the Wiki, you need to get an account, so please contact one of our team members who is working on the Wiki about creating an account for you.
 Contact Details can be found at the website of the Chair of Symbolic Computation at the University of Passau.